kinderp/csheet/README.md

 #### Repository Description Files

 Ciascun repository fornisce files descriventi il contenuto del repository (package names, versions, etc.)
-Questi files di descrizione del repository sono scaricati in una cache local che è usata da YaST.
+Questi files di descrizione del repository sono scaricati in una cache locale che è usata da YaST.
 >    Each repository provides files describing content of the repository (package names, versions, etc.).
 >    These repository description files are downloaded to a local cache that is used by YaST.